 - In a large bowl combine the flour, brown sugar, baking powder, salt, and baking soda.
 Add the butter and use your hands to spread and mix until pea-sized crumbs form.
 (You can also use two knives, a pastry cutter, or a food processor.)

 - Fold in the yogurt and apples until the dough comes together (don't overmix, and use your hands if needed to smush it all together- it's a dry dough).

 - Turn the dough out onto a lightly floured surface and and form a 9 inch circle, about 2 inches thick.
 Use a sharp knife to cut the dough into equal wedges.

 - Place the un-baked scones on your prepared baking sheet, leaving about 1/2-inch between scones.

 - Bake for 15 to 18 minutes, or until they are cooked through and no longer doughy in the middle.
 Let them cool for a few minutes- and then transfer to a cooling rack.

 - In small saucepan, melt the butter.
 Stir in the brown sugar and milk.
 Cook over medium-low heat for 1 minute.

-- Beat with an electric mixer until well blended.
+- Beat with a whisk or an electric mixer until well blended.
 If necessary, add more milk or powdered sugar to get the right consistency.
-(I had half & half on hand, and I needed a little more to thin it out.)

 - Drizzle icing over warm scones.